juliadegnan/portfolio/README.md

 * **Solution:** Quickly extracted, prioritized, and summarized key information into actionable insights.
 * **Result:** Enabled faster decisions, improved efficiency, and reduced cognitive load for stakeholders.
 ## Conclusion
-These examples demonstrate my ability to resolve complex documentation challenges with precision and efficiency, delivering technically accurate content that drives measurable operational and business results.
+These examples show my ability to take complex technical challenges and turn them into clear, practical documentation that helps teams work more efficiently and make better decisions.
+I focus on accuracy and usability, creating content that supports day-to-day operations while also contributing to broader business goals.
+My work ensures that technical information is easy to understand, actionable, and aligned with the needs of both users and the organization.